-Rotate the power switch on the back panel to "ON" and then select TIG by switching the welding mode switch to TIG.
-Set the amperage on the machine suitable for the application and tungsten being used (see table).
+Now you will need to switch the power switch on the back panel to "ON" and then select TIG mode by switching the welding mode dial to TIG.

+Set the amperage on the machine suitable for the application and tungsten being used. (see below guide).